jhanio/jhanio/README.md

 <p align="left">
 🎓 SYSTEMS ENGINEER

-🎥 I am a software developer with experience in web application development.
+🎥 I am a backend developer with experience in web application development.

 💻  I have a strong ability to solve problems, analyze code, and work in a team.

-📝 Areas of expertise: Web applications
+📝  I have knowledge in web application development, networks, and cybersecurity.

+I am open to new opportunities and willing to learn and grow in a challenging professional environment.

 📫 Contacto: **Jhaniohernandez@gmail.com**
 <!--Intro end-->